michielvha/vitepress/docs/blog/cgnat-overlay-with-eks.md

 }
 ```

-## AWS Subnet Config
+## VPC Subnet Config

-You'll need to create **an additional subnet** in **each availability zone where your Kubernetes cluster is running**.
-These subnets will host the CGNAT overlay network and provide the dedicated IP space for your pods.
+We'll need to create **an additional subnet** in **each availability zone where our Kubernetes cluster is running**.
+These subnets will host the CGNAT overlay network and provide the dedicated IP space for our pods.

 Since EKS requires a minimum of 2 availability zones for cluster bootstrapping, you'll need to create at least 2 CGNAT subnets - one per availability zone.

 ### Portal

-Select VPC -> Subnets -> Create subnet, select the new CIDR range and create 2 subnets in the same availability zone as the other subnet you will link it to.
+Navigate to VPC -> Subnets -> Create subnet.
+Select the new CIDR range and create 2 subnets, ensuring each is placed in the same availability zone as the existing subnets you'll link them to.

 https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/subnet